Snehaashree/Hands-on-Security-Simulations/README.md

 ---

+## 🗣️ Reflection & Q&A
 At the end of each session, we had a **reflection and Q&A round** where the trainer asked both technical and non-technical questions related to the previous activities.
-This helped us revisit key concepts, share our takeaways, and improve our communication and analytical thinking.
+This helped us **revisit key concepts**, share insights, and strengthen our **communication and analytical thinking**.

 ---